coveo-labs/zapier/README.md

 ```

 Note: if you receive a timeout error, do not panic.
 The first run of the day will almost always timeout, and sometimes the network connections for the
 app aren't very strong.
-Also, sometimes fetching content can take awhile ontop of pushing or deleting, so a timeout error will occur but the test will keep running.
+Also, sometimes fetching content can take awhile on top of pushing or deleting, so a timeout error will occur but the test will keep running.
-Completey wait until the app stops running and you can use the command line again.
+Completely wait until the app stops running and you can use the command line again.
 You should see some content appear in the console if the push/delete truly
 failed or succeeded.

 You can add `z.console.log` commands in the code to log anything that happens in the code and view them with `zapier logs`.
 Alternatively, you can view your logs and all happenings of the app from the Coveo Zap developers [monitoring section](https://zapier.com/developer/builder/cli-app/APP-ID/monitoring).
 You should remove these calls before pushing the final version of the app though.

 You can also test the app on Zapier's site, you should 100% do this, by heading over to Zapier's [site](https://zapier.com) and creating a Zap with the Coveo Zap app.
-Please
-read the next section before testing on the site though.
+You can create a Zap by clicking the `Make a Zap!` button at the top right of the home page.
+Please read the next section before testing on the site though.

 Everything relating to what you can do on the command line as well as practical examples using Zapier can be found [here](https://github.com/zapier/zapier-platform-cli).